dinesh2k19/amr/README.md

 ## Citation

 Tripathi, Animesh, Anjali Jaiswal, Dinesh Kumar, Ramesh Pandit, Damer Blake, Fiona Tomley, Madhvi Joshi, Chaitanya G. Joshi, and Suresh Kumar Dubey.
 "Release of antimicrobial resistance genes from poultry manure into agro-ecosystems assessed using bacterial genome sequencing.

+## Raw Data Availaility

+Sequence Information: Accession numbers (PP053433-PP053445) of 16S rDNA nucleotide sequences of selected thirteen poultry litter bacterial isolates used in this study are available in National Centre for Biotechnology Information (NCBI) gene database and the raw reads generated through WGS has been submitted to the NCBI under Sequence Read Archive (SRA) submission with Bio-project accession number PRJNA1058239.